ergon/migratemost/README.md

 ## Caveats
 - Long messages (over 16383 characters) are not supported by Mattermost and are split into several posts
-- Images larger than 36MB (in-memory representation) are [not accepted by the Mattermost bulk loader](https://mattermost.atlassian.net/browse/MM-13033) Migratemost skips such images.
+- Images with more than 24385536 pixels are [not accepted by the Mattermost bulk loader](https://github.com/mattermost/mattermost-server/blob/cee1e3685968cbf84b8b655bf438fb6d34a612e5/app/file.go#L696) By default such images are skipped.
+Using `--shrink-image-to-limit` images will be resized to match Mattermost's limits.
 - Attachments which cannot be found at the given path are skipped
 - Hipchat private rooms are migrated to Mattermost private channels (not direct channels)
 - Private channel members are migrated by default, as otherwise the users do not have access anymore (Mattermost bulk loader does not distinguish between members and participants)